TechGF/CSC-226-Final-Project/README.md

 # CSC-226-Final-Project
 Game Search Engine is a React frontend with a PHP backend application using Docker.
-The purpose of this application allows users to search and browse in demand games that is currently in today's market.
+The purpose of this application allows users to search and browse in demand games that is currently popular in today's market.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.